typohneworte/myFirstApp/README.md

 # myFirstApp
-My first babylon project
-test
+This is my first babylon project and first time using git - The training wheels are still on.